 UTI stands for Urinary Tract Infection — usually a bladder infection, but can also be a kidney infection (or both).

-First off, let me introduce myself.
-I’m Hilary and I’ve been a nurse since 1997.
-I’ve worked for a pediatrician (where we saw a lot of little girls with UTI’s), nursing home, hospice and now labor and delivery.
-All of these spots see a lot of UTI’s — so it’s a specialty of mine.
+Hi, I’m Hilary — many people know me as The Pregnancy Nurse 👩⚕️.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls and The Online Prenatal Class for Couples. 🩺 I also worked for a pediatrician (where we saw a lot of little girls with UTI’s).
+Between that and OB, it’s a LOT of UTI’s — so it’s a specialty of mine.
 That’s why you know this is info you can trust.
 You can see all my family health posts here.

 How do I know if I have a bladder infection?